-The below high threshold is the term used to configure "in between" buffer values, as shown in Figure 1.
-In this example, the high threshold value is 5 and the buffer value is 1.
-Therefore, the "in-between" boundary value is 4.
-Enter the portThConfig command using the following parameters.
+The below high threshold is the term used to configure "in between" buffer values, as shown in the figure below.

+The following example the high threshold value is 5 and the buffer value is 1.
+Therefore, the "inbetween" boundary value is 4.

-portth config -set port -area crc -highth -value ${\bf 5}$ -trigger below -action raslog -buffer ${\bf 1}$
+switch:admin> portthconfig --set port -area crc -highth -value 5 -trigger below -action raslog -buffer 1